-The Best and Worst Patriotic Superstars of All-Time in WWE
+The Best and Worst Patriotic Superstars of All Time in WWE

 Worst: Muhammad Hassan

 Muhammad Hassan should have been a revolutionary character.
-Debuting in late 2004 in a series of pre-taped promos, he discussed the American people's treatment of him because he looked the way he did.
-He spoke out against the bigotry, hatred and preconceived notions Americans had for Muslims at that point in time and, most importantly, made sense.
+Debuting in late 2004 in a series of pre-taped promos, he discussed the American people's treatment of him because of how he looked.
+He spoke out against the bigotry, hatred and preconceived notions Americans had about Muslims at that point in time and, most importantly, made sense.

-His character was a social commentary on America and it was a welcome change from a company that so routinely took the easy route of booking foreigners as evil villains.
+His character was a social commentary on America, and it was a welcome change from a company that so routinely took the easy route of booking foreigners as evil villains.

-That is, until WWE Creative once again disappointed and took said easy route.
+That is until WWE Creative once again disappointed and took said easy route.

-Hassan became just like any other American-hating foreigner and the result was a brief heel run that culminated with an angle in which men in black masks rushed the ring and attacked The Undertaker that aired one day after a very real terrorist attack in London.
+Hassan became just like any other American-hating foreigner, and the result was a brief heel run that culminated with an angle in which men in black masks rushed the ring and attacked The Undertaker that aired one day after a real terrorist attack in London.

 Days later at the Great American Bash, the Hassan character was written off, never to return.